uaraven/mk54/readme.md

 -------

 When I was a boy I had a dream.
 My dream was to own a programmable calculator.
-My estranged father had one and I loved to play with it when I was visiting.

-It was MK-54, a bit modernized version of even older programmable calculator named B3-34, released in 1980.
+My father had one, it was MK-54, a bit modernized version of even older programmable calculator named B3-34, released in 1980.

 ![mk-54](docs/mk-54.jpg)

-That was as close to computer as average person could get in late 80s in the USSR.
+That was as close to computer as average person could get in late 80s in the USSR and I needed it.

+My dreams came true, I got a MK-52, which was probably the best of the series and it helped me with my math assignments during my 9th year.
+Soon enough I got a PC, but that strange beast always remained in my memory.

 Trying to program it taught me several things: debugging by reading hex codes, reverse polish notation and importance of memory management.
 It also taught me how to write clever incomprehensible programs using all 98 bytes of program memory.

-My dreams came true, I got a MK-52, which was probably the best of the series and it helped me with my math assignments during my 9th year.
-Soon enough I got a PC, but that strange beast always remained in my memory.

 This project is my attempt to build a translator from MK-series binary code into java bytecode.